-While the spring market would typically be in full force right now, coronavirus has put atemporary haltto most real estate activity.
-However, that doesn’t mean that you can’t take the time to get your home ready to go up for sale once the pandemic is under control.
+The Market After Coronavirus – While the spring market would typically be in full force right now, coronavirus has put a temporary halt to most real estate activity.
+However, that doesn’t mean that you can’t take the time to get your home ready to go up for sale after the corononavirus pandemic is under control.

-With that in mind, I’ve brought you four suggestions on things you can do to get your home ready to hit the market after quarantine.
+With that in mind, I’ve brought you four suggestions on things you can do to get your home ready to hit the market after coronavirus.
 Read on below to learn more.

 FIRST: Address any minor repairs